-As a high schooler, I experience the same identity crisis as Bow when it came to my biracial heritage.
-I tried to force myself to fit into every group I can find.
+As a high schooler, I experienced the same identity crisis as Bow regarding my biracial heritage.
+I tried to force myself to fit into every group I could find.
 I wanted to be as peppy and “white” as the Caucasian girls.
-I wanted to be cool and popular like the black girls, and I wanted to Jajaja with the Hispanics (I went to an all girl-school).
+I wanted to be cool and famous like the black girls, and I tried Jajaja with the Hispanics (I went to an all-girls school).

 I learned how to be proud because I watched my mother do it for me.
 She is the reason why I proudly represent who I am, regardless of what people think.
-Let me tell you what happened.
+So let me tell you what happened.